-One of the quickest ways to change your state of mind is to change your physiology.
 As we can clearly see, when you focus on the heart instead of the mind, everything becomes calm and regular.
-But stay in your head – as we do when we’re stressed–and your heart and mind are at odds.
 That’s the reason heart breathing uses gratitude as a focal point; it interrupts that negative state and harnesses your heart’s energy.

-Clearly, the heart does more than just keep you alive.
 Tony talks about the heart as the central intelligence of the human spirit.
-It’s autonomous from anything else.
 Where better to find the answers you’re seeking?
-Think about it: When we go to therapy or talk with others trying to solve our problems, their outside perspective helps them see possible solutions.
+Think about it: When we go to therapy or talk with others trying to solve our problems, their outside perspective helps us see possible solutions.
 Because the heart is also autonomous from the other systems at work in your body, it can perform a similar function when you slow down and take the time to listen.
 By practicing heart breathing, you can bring your emotional intelligence and decision-making into harmony.

 Another benefit to harnessing your heart is its literal power.
 Remember, it’s got 60 times the energy of your brain.
-Instead of trying to process your problems with your brain alone, add the heart and you can figure anything out.
+Instead of trying to process your problems with your brain alone, pair it up with the heart.
 It’s like swapping a bicycle for a rocket.
 Those emotional decisions you’ve been debating for weeks?
 That problem at work that’s making everything challenging?
 By breathing in your heart for two minutes you’ll find the answer you need.
 It’s already there.
 And with some practice, emotional decision-making will become less and less daunting.